vectordotdev/http_test_server/README.md

   latency of the request.
 See below for expression details.
 * `HTTP_TEST_LATENCY_EXPRESSION_STDDEV_MS`: an expression to calcelate the stddev of the request latency.
 See below for expression details.
+* `HTTP_TEST_ERROR_EXPRESSION`: expression to evaluate to determine if the request should error.
+See below for expression details.
+It is expected to return one of: false if the request should not error; true if the request should error with 500; an integer value if the request should error with the given HTTP status code; the string 'CLOSE' if the request should error by simply closing the connection latency of the request.
+See below for expression details.
 * `HTTP_TEST_RATE_LIMIT_BEHAVIOR`: the behavior of the rate limiting.
 Possible
   values: `NONE` (no rate limit; the default); `HARD` (return a HTTP 429 when limit is hit); `CLOSE` (close the connection without response when limit is